SamarthMathur-ai/Note_App_2/README.md

               learnt that in such database i also need to send res.json(200) to keep the frontend and backennd in sync almost completed the sql part of the app just have to sync the time sort thing I will do the search later

+DAY 3 5/05/2026
+What i learnt: Completed the sql things
+               Mainly learnt how to make a search bar which was very easy using sql and how to send response.json and make it and did make it responsive according to screen size by ai though some updates are still necessary Added a separate file for search bar and also learnt about eventlistener of text Learn to send query in searches
+               now jwt authenticatioin is the next step.